ioandabacan/ioandabacan/README.md

 - 👋 Hi, I’m @ioandabacan
 - 👀 I’m interested in learning to code for when I go to college
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning, well anything (my stupid head can't decide what to learn)
 - 📫 How to reach me dabacanionut@gmail.com

 <!---